rymdolle/Idento/README.md

     - `200 OK` with public key in JWK format
     - `404 Not Found` if key does not exist

-Tokens are set to expire after 30 minutes, and the application supports both in-memory and persistent storage for user data.
+Tokens are by default set to expire after 30 minutes.
+To change the token expiration, set `app.security.token.ttl` in the properties file.

+The application supports both in-memory and persistent storage for user data.
+To change from default h2 set `spring.datasource` in the properties file.

 ## Prerequisites